ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/server-and-cloud/mysql/gcp_deployment.md

 The instructions to login to Google Cloud CLI and to create the keys are below.

-### Acquire user credentials
+### Acquire GCP Access Credentials

+The installation of Terraform on your Desktop/Laptop needs to communicate with GCP.
+Thus, Terraform needs to be authenticated.

-To obtain user access credentials, follow the [steps from the Terraform Learning Path](/learning-paths/server-and-cloud/gcp/terraform#acquire-user-credentials).
+To obtain GCP user credentials, follow this [documentation](/install-guides/gcp_login).

 ### Generate an SSH key-pair